genesiscommunitysuccess/docs/docs/03_server/05_access-control/04_sso_authentication.md

 </process>
 ```

-Additionally, you need a _application-name-_**oidc-config.kts** file.
+Additionally, you need an _application-name-_**oidc-config.kts** file.
 This file contains the GPAL configuration.
 Each OIDC configuration has the following properties:

 | Property name | Description | Mandatory | Default value | Type |
 | --- | ------ | --- | --- | --- |